 - If you have successfully completed a minimum of eight undergraduate or four postgraduate subjects in your course, you may be able to graduate with a different award.
 Contact your Divisional Enrolment Team.

-How to withdraw from your course
+International Students - how to withdraw from your course

 Fill in the online form to request to be withdrawn from your course.